In this article:

 If you're facing financial hardship related to the COVID-19 pandemic, it's worth investigating relief programs your creditors may have available.
 Many lenders' homepages have been updated with information on how to seek payment forbearance or deferment.
 Many of the programs are also overwhelmed with requests, so be prepared to be patient and persistent.
 These programs are not activated automatically, so you must be proactive and contact your lender to apply.

 Federal relief provided for in the CARES Act calls for lenders to be flexible with mortgage borrowers, automatically granting payment forbearance of up to 90 days for all who request it and not reporting negatively to the credit bureaus.
 It also requires lenders to work with borrowers after that period to work out repayment schedules or modify mortgage loans as needed, with the goal of keeping them in their homes.
-The CARES Act also suspends all foreclosure actions until at least May 30, 2020.
+Current federal guidelines also suspend all foreclosure actions until at least June 30, 2021.

-Other federal agencies have also announced pandemic relief programs, including the following:
+Other federal agencies have also announced continuing pandemic relief programs, including the following:

-- Ginnie Mae, the federally backed agency that owns the bulk of the mortgages known as FHA loans issued to first-time homebuyers, as well as USDA loans issued to qualifying low-income buyers, has announced financial assistance for lenders, to support them as they extend forbearance to their borrowers.
+- Borrowers with FHA loans and USDA loans will continue to qualify for financial assistance.
 If your mortgage is one of these types of loans, contact your lender directly to learn about relief options.

-- The U.S Department of Veterans Affairs (VA) is directing lenders who issue VA-backed mortgages known as VA Loans to be flexible with borrowers facing COVID-19-related financial hardships.
-If you have a VA loan, you should contact your lender directly to learn about forbearance options.
+- The U.S Department of Veterans Affairs (VA) is directing lenders who issue VA Loans to be flexible with borrowers facing COVID-19-related financial hardships.
+If you have a VA loan, you should contact your lender directly to learn about forbearance options; also refer to the VA's COVID-19 information page to find out more.

 The Bottom Line